Expense Category

 There are also a number of other reasons why a business may need to conduct a background check.
 For example, a business may need to check the criminal history of an employee who will be working with vulnerable populations, such as children or the elderly.
 Additionally, a business may need to check the credit history of an employee who will be handling the finances of the company.

-In conclusion, the answer to the question "What expense category are background checks?" depends on the specific business and location.
+Ultimately, the category for background checks depends on the specific business and location.
 In the United States, businesses may need to conduct background checks for employment purposes or for other reasons.
 The specific laws and regulations regarding background checks vary by state and may change over time.

 The information provided in this article does not constitute legal or financial advice and is for general informational purposes only.
 Please check with an attorney or financial advisor to obtain advice with respect to the content of this article.